underscoreio/essential-scala-doodle-case-study/src/pages/foundation/implementation.md

 - the `jvm` directory, which contains code specific to rendering graphics using the Java 2D library; and
 - the `js` directory, which contains code for rendering using the web browser canvas.

-Your code should go in the `doodle.core` package (in `shared/src/main/scala/doodle/core`).
+Your code should start coding in the `doodle.core` package (in `shared/src/main/scala/doodle/core`).
 Within this package you will find utilities for handling color, angles, and other code that might be useful to you.

 Within the `shared` directory there is also the `backend` package that contains the `Canvas` interface.
 When you come to actually drawing images you should assume you'll be passed as `Canvas` implementation.

-Finally, to use the code here are some useful tips:
+Finally, here are some useful tips on using the code:

 - you can start the Scala console by using the `console` command in sbt;
 - within the console, you will have a Java 2D `Canvas` available, which you can access by calling `Java2DCanvas.canvas`;